asdoost/CPVI/README.md

 `profiling` accepts 3 arguments:

 * `word`: The Persian form of the word that you want to be inflected as a verb.
 The main assumption here is that users pass either present stem, past stem, or gerund.
-* `API_form`: The API form of the word; it is optional and the default value is an empty string.
-Non-Persian-API characters raise TypeError.
+* `API_form`: The IPA form of the word; it is optional and the default value is an empty string.
+Non-Persian-IPA characters raise TypeError.
 * `space`: The type of space you want to be placed between inflected words and affixes; it is optional and the default value is ZWNJ (\u200c).

 ```python